akalpaki/go-todo/README.md

 the usage of external dependencies and to try to rely on Go's standard library as much as possible, and to explore the opportunities Go's `1.21` and `1.22` updates present for logging and routing.

-Note: the `old` directory contains the initial hacked code I wrote when still figuring out the basics of the project.
-It will be removed in a future version.

 ### Goals
 1. Have a complete REST API that handles the registration and login of users.